 Concerns to Ask an Agent

-Disinterest once a deal is under contract.
+Disinterest as soon as an offer is under contract.

 Regular arguments with other agents.